raysas/GLM-from-scratch/readme.md

 _A refresher on some distributions_

 - The _gaussian distribution_ is characterized by the probability density function $f(x) = \frac{1}{\sqrt{2\pi\sigma^2}}e^{-\frac{(x-\mu)^2}{2\sigma^2}}$, where $\mu$ is the mean and $\sigma^2$ is the variance.
 Here is a breakdown of this function because it's very nice to look at; ([source](https://youtu.be/UVvuwv-ne1I?si=z6PAEIGR1uOdMoG9)):
     - The $e^{-\frac{1}{2}}$ term gives it its shape, it's a bell curve.
-The exponent is negative, so that the curve is concave down (particularly at $\mu ± \sigma$, this is why teh 2 is added in denominator to scale it here instead of 2 times this value - check other elements of teh exponent), and the $e$ is there to make it positive, so that the curve is always positive.
+The exponent is negative, so that the curve is concave down (particularly at $\mu ± \sigma$, this is why the 2 is added in denominator to scale it here instead of 2 times this value - check other elements of the exponent), and the $e$ is there to make it positive, so that the curve is always positive.
     - The $(x-\mu)^2$ term is the exponent centered around the mean $\mu$
-    - The $\sigma^2$ term in the denominator of teh exponent is the variance to make it evenly distributed, and controls the spread of the curve, it's put in the denominator because the exponent is negative, this the variance becomes directly proportional to the spread of the curve
+    - The $\sigma^2$ term in the denominator of the exponent is the variance to make it evenly distributed, and controls the spread of the curve, it's put in the denominator because the exponent is negative, this the variance becomes directly proportional to the spread of the curve
     - The $\frac{1}{\sqrt{2\pi\sigma^2}}$ term is the normalization constant, it ensures that the distribution is indeed a probability density function, i.e. $\int_{-\infty}^{\infty} e^{-\frac{(x-\mu)^2}{2\sigma^2}}dx = \sqrt{2\pi\sigma^2}$, and multiplying by the $\frac{1}{\sqrt{2\pi\sigma^2}}$ term ensures that the area under the curve is one ($\int_{-\infty}^{\infty} f(x)dx = 1$)